Practicing Anti-Racism in Social Work: A Guide

 Macro Anti-Racist Practices

-Macro social work focuses on the big picture and the prevention of societal problems.
+Macro social work focuses on the big picture and on preventing societal problems.
 It encompasses practices like social work research, community-based education and social justice initiatives, policy analysis and advocacy, and nonprofit administration and leadership.
 Macro-level social work involves using influence and privilege to dismantle racist practices and policies, such as by calling representatives to support and promote racial equity and the advancement of marginalized people in your community, city or state.
 Other opportunities might include participating in elections, petitions and protests promoting racial and social justice.

 Additional Anti-Racism Resources